istio/istio/mixer/doc/dev/development.md

 ### About testing

 Before sending pull requests you should at least make sure your changes have passed both unit and integration tests.
-We only merges pull requests when **all** tests are passing.
+We only merge pull requests when **all** tests are passing.

 * Unit tests should be fully hermetic